QuantEcon/lecture-python-programming.myst/lectures/sympy.md

 Dt
 ```

-We can call `doit` method to evaluate the series
+We can call the `doit` method to evaluate the series

 ```{code-cell} ipython3
 Dt.doit()